 When the new PSD2 requirements were announced for the European Economic Area (EEA), merchants and customers had a lot of questions and few answers.
-The regulations promise a more secure online payment environment for everyone, but the challenges in implementing requirements like strong customer authentication (SCA) and delays in the official timeline for enforcement have diverted attention from the good that comes with PSD2 and SCA.
+The regulations promise a more secure online payment environment for everyone, but the challenges in implementing requirements like strong customer authentication (SCA payments) and delays in the official timeline for enforcement have diverted attention from the good that comes with PSD2 strong customer authentication regulation and SCA..

-- Signifyd leaders and SCA expert Paul Rodgers clarify what PSD2 and the associated acronyms (SCA, 3DS) mean to help consumers better understand the upcoming regulations in the European Economic Area (EEA).
+- Signifyd leaders and SCA expert Paul Rodgers clarify what PSD2 and the associated acronyms (SCA, 3ds payment) mean to help consumers better understand the upcoming regulations in the European Economic Area (EEA).

 - Our team of experts encourages more education and transparency between merchants, consumers and payment providers to help everyone better understand PSD2 regulations.

 PSD2, 3DS, SCA: What do these acronyms mean?

 In the webinar, Signfiyd leaders J. Bennett and Ed Whitehead defined what each of the key acronyms for PSD2 requirements stand for:

 - PSD2 is the second Payment Services Directive (the number 2 was tacked on to the end of the acronym to update the directive).
 PSD2’s main objective is to regulate payment services and payment service providers in the European Union (EU) and EEA.
 Consumer protection is a key tenet of the regulations, and payment providers have specific rights and obligations for accepting ecommerce payments.

 - SCA stands for strong customer authentication.
 It’s the primary method for payment service providers and merchants to secure their transactions under PSD2.
 SCA requires a baseline two-factor authentication to increase the security of electronic payments and authenticate a purchase.